SuleimanFarah/sunpy/GSOC/2019/GSOC-2019-Sarthak-Jain.md

 #### Week 6 - Week 7 (June 25 - July 5)

 * Working on the interaction of the ``` FE ``` object with SunPy Maps.
-* Writing specific functions in the ``` FE ``` class for implementation on features like overplotting, creatind submap or downloading specific data fron ``` Fido ```.
+* Writing specific functions in the ``` FE ``` class for implementation on features like overplotting, creatind submap or downloading specific data from ``` Fido ```.
 * Writing specific functions in SunPy Maps for the support of use of ``` FE ``` object in the package.

 #### Week 8 (July 6 - July 12)

 * Working in the interaction of the ``` FE ``` object with SunPy TimeSeries.
-* Writing specific funtions for overplotting, adding the feature for querying the ``` Fido ``` for the data and checking whether the data is 1-Dimensional or 2-Dimensional.
+* Writing specific functions for overplotting, adding the feature for querying the ``` Fido ``` for the data and checking whether the data is 1-Dimensional or 2-Dimensional.

 #### Week 9(July 13 - July 21)